sofia-etchegoin/missing-purrson/README.md

 ### MVP

 Cats can be fickle creatures and are known to occassionally take a hiatus.
 The heartache endured by their owners is all-consuming and leads to desperation.
 We've all seen posters stuck around of missing pets, their reach is limited, and hope wanes much like the sad paper that unpeels in the rain...
-Aside from conventional social media/forums, there's no dedicated online space to post about your awol-kitty troubles.
+Aside from conventional social media/forums, there's no attractive dedicated online space to post about your awol-kitty troubles.
 A team of developers has taken it upon themselves to address this need.
 And so, we present Missing Purrson; the site to help cat owners reunite with their furry friends.

 Our MVP will allow a user to: